 Pentair 340043 SuperFlo 1.5 HP $479.00 to $630.00 Cost more than Speck Variable Speed E91 Inground Pump.

 Best 2 Speed Above Ground Pool Pump

 There are not a lot of offerings in this product category, and the pump we recommend below far exceeds the competition.
-Nothing lasts as long, unless you go to an inground pump for your above ground pool.
-I wrote a review specific to above ground pool pumps (click here)
+There really is nothing better or a better value.

-With a variable speed motor, if you run the pump at 1200 RPM or 22 gallons per minute, it would take 19 hours to filter the same pool, but the pump would only consume just over 2 thousand watts saving you 10.4kWh a day.
+With a variable speed motor, if you run the pump at 1200 RPM or 22 gallons per minute, it would take 19 hours to filter the same pool, but the pump would only consume just over 2 thousand watts.

-Of course many of us like to run our pools for more than 6 hours, actually many of us run them for 8-12 hours, to keep our skimmer catching debris and leafs that fall into the pool.
-With a variable speed pump we can run our pools for 19 hours, and save $200.00 – $400.00 annually.
+Of course, many of us like to run our pools for more than 6 hours.
+Many of us run them for 8-12 hours, to keep our skimmer catching debris and leaves that fall into the pool.
+I recommend running your swimming pool pump 22-24 hours a day.
+With a variable speed pump, we can run our pools for 19 hours, and save $200.00 – $400.00 annually. (mic drop)

 Variable Speed Pumps:

 Variable speed pumps allow you to program your GPM /flow to the exact amount you want or need.
 Control the rate of water flow by setting the pool pumps RPM (Revolutions Per Minute) to just what is required, no more, no less.
 Variable speed pool pumps offer the highest amount of flexibility and the lowest energy consumption.
 Are you running a heater?
 No problem, DE Filter?
 No problem.